Everything You Need to Know About Build-Over Drain Surveys

 Getting a build-over agreement protects both you and the water company- and should minimise the risk of any damage being caused.

-In order to obtain a build-over agreement, a CCTV drainage survey will often be carried out to ensure drains will not be restricted, or worse, at risk of being collapsed on by work above.
+To obtain a build-over agreement, a build over drain survey will often be carried out to ensure drains will not be restricted, or worse, at risk of being collapsed on by work above.

 Before any work begins it’s important to ensure all guidelines and relevant legislation is being adhered to.
 Build-over agreements can be applied for via your local water company’s website.